Career Guide

 What are the requirements to be a game warden in Hawaii?
 Minimum age 21, High school diploma + experience/education combination, U.S. citizenship, a clean criminal record, and a valid driver's license.
 See the Hawaii Department of Land and Natural Resources, Division of Conservation and Resources Enforcement (DOCARE) for official current standards.

 How long does it take to become a game warden in Hawaii?
-Typically 12 to 24 months from application to sworn commission, including the hiring process (3–6 months), the academy (6–7 months), and field training (3–6 months).
+Expect about 12 to 24 months end-to-end — hiring and testing (3–6 months), the academy (approximately 22-36 weeks), then field training (3–6 months).
+Timelines shift with academy class scheduling.

 Which agency hires game wardens in Hawaii?
 The Hawaii Department of Land and Natural Resources, Division of Conservation and Resources Enforcement (DOCARE).
 Visit https://dlnr.hawaii.gov/docare for current openings.